Pathways Issue 3

 Return to Table of Contents

 We all want to leave our fingerprints on the world.
-When we reflect on our mortality, we inevitably find ourselves wondering how we want to be remembered and what we want to accomplish before passing away.
+When we reflect on our mortality, we inevitably wonder how we’ll be remembered and what we want to accomplish before passing away.
 In other words, what legacy will we leave?
 In such times, we often find that the things that occupy our time are trivial and unsatisfying.
-Acknowledging the reality that we will die allows us to put things in perspective and to focus our energies on the things that are really important.
-When you pass away, how do you want people to remember you?
-What are you passionate about?
-Answering these questions will help you to make your life a model for those you leave behind.
-Each of us has a unique opportunity to live a meaningful life and create a legacy that will inspire people.
-Here are some tips for building a legacy that will make a difference in the lives of others.
+Acknowledging the reality that we will die allows us to put things in perspective and focus our energies on the really important things.

 Identify the things that are most important to you

-Before you start to build your legacy, spend some time in reflection so that you know what direction to take off in.
-As respected author James Cabell once said, “While it is well enough to leave footprints on the sands of time, it is even more important to make sure that they point in a commendable direction.”
-Determine your direction.
-What do you care the most about?
-What are your strongest beliefs and convictions?
-You may want to make a list of the values that mean the most to you.
+Before you start to build your legacy, spend some time in reflection so that you know what direction you want to go.
+As respected author James Cabell once said, “While it is well enough to leave footprints on the sands of time, it is even more important to make sure that they point in a commendable direction.

 Live your legacy in everyday life